 The new regime wanted to address these issues by remaking France from scratch.
 Maps of the Ancien Régime would be wiped clean and redrawn with a steady hand.
 Old provinces would be scrapped and replaced with new administrative divisions, their borders and powers decided rationally.
 The task of administrative reform was begun by a committee of the National Constituent Assembly.
 Most of the committee’s recommendations were passed on March 4th 1790.
 These reforms abolished the provinces (généralités and pays d’états) and replaced them with 83 départements.
 These new départements were much smaller than the previous provincial divisions – an intentional decision, made to limit the power of the départements and ensure that département officials could respond quickly to unrest or problems (the departmental capital, or chef-lieu, was never more than one day’s travel away from the rest of the département).
 These new départements were given responsibility for gathering taxes, overseeing public works, providing education and dispensing charity.
 In addition to their secular duties, each département also constituted a new religious diocese.
 This greatly reduced the number of dioceses (down from 130 in 1789) and therefore the number of bishops and archbishops.

 The men of the Académie were pleased with their creation.
-The metric system was based on mathematics, geometry, physics and longitude, yet its decimal base meant that it was practical, functional, easy to use and calculate.
-“Nothing so great and so simple”, said Lavoisier, “has ever come from the hand of man”.
+The metric system was based on mathematics, geometry, physics and longitude, yet its decimal base meant that it was practical, functional and easy to calculate.
+“Nothing so great and so simple”, said Antoine de Lavoisier, “has ever come from the hand of man”.
 The Académie’s scientists believed the new system would become popular in France, then spread around the world.
-Revolutionary politicians supported this idea.
+Revolutionary politicians supported the proposed new system.
 The Assembly’s 1791 decree had as one of its aims “extending this uniformity to foreign countries… committing them to a new measuring system [based on] nothing arbitrary or peculiar to the situation of one people of the world”.
-Their predictions were largely justified, however it took years before the new system was embraced in France, let alone worldwide.
+Their predictions were largely justified but it would take years before the new system was embraced in France, let alone worldwide.
 The National Convention fixed July 1st 1794 as the date when the metric system would become compulsory.
-By the time this date arrived, almost all French citizens – including most government departments – were still using whatever weights and measures they had used before.
-The national government’s failure to supply ‘metre sticks’, standardised weights and information about the new system was partly to blame.
+By the time this date arrived, almost all French citizens – including most government departments – were still using old systems of weights and measures.
+The national government’s failure to supply ‘metre sticks’, standardised weights and educational material about the new system was partly to blame.

 “The regeneration of the French people and the establishment of the Republic have brought with them the reform of the common calendar.
 We could no longer count the years during which kings oppressed us… the prejudices of the throne and the church, and the lies of each, sullied each page of the calendar we were using.
 You have reformed this calendar and substituted another, in which time is measured by more exact, symmetrical figures… it is necessary to replace visions of ignorance with the realities of reason, sacerdotal prestige with the truth of nature.”